When does PMS occur?

 How can Natural Cycles help with your PMS?

-Because these symptoms can be pretty tough to deal with, Natural Cycles will give you a heads-up when you may experience PMS symptoms next.
-As the app gets to know your body you will receive a personal message once it recognises that your period is due.
+Because these symptoms can be pretty tough to deal with, Natural Cycles will give you gives you an advanced warning when you may experience PMS symptoms next.
+As the app gets to know your body you will receive a personal message once it recognizes that your period is due.
 That way you can always plan ahead and sudden symptoms or the arrival of ‘aunt flow’ or PMS won’t come unexpectedly anymore.